Quicr/quicr-protocol-spec/moq-arch.md

 * Origin server: Component managing the QuicR namespace for a specific application and is responsible for establishing trust between clients and relays.
 Origin servers can implement other QuicR functions.

 # QuicR characteristics and its Relationship to existing streaming standards

-[To DO] Shold we say something about RTP!

 As its evident, QuicR and its architetcure uses similar concepts and delivery mechanisms to those used by streaming standards such as HLS and MPEG-DASH.
 Specifically the use of a CDN-like delivery network, the use of named objects and the receiver-triggered media/data delivery.
 However there are fundamental characteristics that QuicR provides to enable ultra low latency delivery for interactive applications such as conferncing and gaming.